 Is Split a party town?
 Clubs and nightlife in Split

 It could be said that Split is a kind of party town.
-Even though you can definitely get a peaceful stay without any noise, you can also have a lot of fun in this city at night.
+Even though you can definitely have a peaceful stay without any noise, you can also have a lot of fun in this city at night.
 It’s filled with bars, clubs, and nightlife, and a lot of young people from all over Europe come to its festivals.

 Remember that 18 is the legal limit for consuming alcohol, though, because some of these festivals are really strict about that.
 Here are some of our favorite places to go out.